Get ready for Tokyo!!

 And how much do hotels cost?!

 The interactive map below of Tokyo Olympic venues was created using the information provided by the official Tokyo 2020 website.
+If you’re making your accommodation bookings based on a specific sport, please CONFIRM the venue there in case there have been any changes since the date change to 2021.

 It’s made so you can search the Olympic venues based on your favorite sports.